juj/emgc/README.md

 In a synthetic, possibly best-case performance test ([test/performance.c](test/performance.c)), Emgc achieves a 1128.32 MB/sec marking speed in scalar mode, and a 3602.85 MB/sec marking speed with SIMD.
 (3.19x faster)

 To enable SIMD optimizations, build with the `-msimd128` flag at both compile and link time.

+### 🧶 Multithreaded Garbage Collection

+It is possible to utilize Emgc `gc_malloc()` allocations and `gc_collect()` garbage collections from multiple threads.

+But in order to do so, Emgc must be operated in the **fenced --spill-pointers** mode.
+The other two build modes are not viable with multithreaded programs.

+In the fenced mode, threads are not allowed to mutate (modify) the contents of any managed objects or managed root regions without entering a fenced scope.
+It is up to the programmer to ensure that this invariant is enforced.

+This fenced scope is entered by calling the function `gc_enter_fenced_access(callback, user1, user2)`.
+The first parameter to this function is a callback function, which will be immediately (synchronously) called back from inside `gc_enter_fenced_access()`.
+The two other parameters are custom user data pointers.

+Inside this callback function (and anywhere that executes nested inside this call stack scope), the program code is free to perform modifications to GC objects at will.

+The functions `gc_malloc()`, `gc_malloc_root()`, `gc_malloc_leaf()` and `gc_acquire_strong_ptr()` may only be called from inside a fenced scope.

+The function `gc_collect()` and `gc_collect_when_stack_is_empty()` may be freely called from anywhere **outside** a fenced scope (and will implicity place the caller inside a fenced scope for the duration of the call).

+When any thread initiates a garbage collection with `gc_collect()`, all threads that are currently executing code inside a fence will immediately join to simultaneously work on the *mark phase* of the garbage collection in parallel.

+When the mark phase is complete, each fenced thread will resume code execution from where they left off inside their fenced scope, and the *sweep phase* will be completed on the background in a single dedicated sweep worker thread.

 # 🧪 Running Tests